Supplements For Insulin Resistance

 Other Helpful Compounds (Curcumin, Resveratrol, Quercetin)

-• Resveratrol (found in grapes): enhances insulin signaling and supports heart health.
+• Resveratrol (found in grapes): Supports insulin signaling, cardiovascular health, and metabolic flexibility.

 • Berberine: 500 mg, 2–3 times daily (with meals).